hitchc8ck/dcs/missions/campaigns/syria/op_beowulf/mission data/campaign briefing.md

 - Syrian airpower is a mix of older Soviet-era jets with limited effectiveness against modern NATO aircraft.
 - A rapid response is required to prevent Syrian forces from gaining a foothold in Lebanon.
 - **Potential threats from non-state actors and insurgent groups require constant monitoring.**
+- **Enforcing the no-fly zone is essential to achieving NATO air superiority.**

 **END BRIEFING**